-Rails of Sheffield, in partnership with Dapol, have released their sold-out former South Eastern & Chatham Railway (SE&CR) covered wagon, later designated Diagram 1424 by the Southern Railway (SR).
+Rails of Sheffield, in partnership with Dapol, have released their sold-out ex-South Eastern & Chatham Railway (SE&CR) covered wagon, later designated Diagram 1424 by the Southern Railway (SR).

 Announced in April at the York Model Railway Show the 1:76 covered wagon has been researched, designed and produced solely in the United Kingdom utilising "cutting-edge technologies such as ultra-high resolution, super strong aeronautical grade PU with a design life exceeding twenty-five years".
 The build process uses "the very latest light technology and is infinitely flexible" offering low-volume production potential to cover most variants.